Constraint Filtering

 Uses the shared generic schema from Practical Examples.

-Constraint filtering lets subscribers express conditions over identifier fields instead of exact values.
+Constraint filtering lets subscribers express conditions over identifier fields instead of exact values: ranges (severity >= 5), numeric bands, or enum subsets.
+This page covers seed data, valid constraint requests, and common failure cases.

 Seed Notifications